Archives

 These geometry activities are available in 3rd, 4th, and 5th grade standards, perfect for centers, independent practice, and more.

-They require no prep and are differentiated to meet your unique learners’ needs better.
-Encourage students to use their geometry toolkit with this activity.
+They require no prep and are differentiated to better meet your unique learners’ needs.
+Please encourage students to use their geometry toolkit with this activity.
 It’s an easy way to provide some extra support.

 How to teach geometry with tools: Geometry Activities